Nursing Research Grant Opportunities

 - If a grant is awarded as the result of this application, the applicant becomes a grantee and assumes any and all legal and financial accountability for the awarded funds and for the performance of the grant-support activities.
 Deliberate withholding, falsification, non-documentation of references, or misrepresentation of information in the application could result in administrative actions including, but not limited to, the withdrawal of an application.

-- Please note: If your IRB/Ethics Committee approval is pending, you are still encouraged to apply.
-If you are awarded a grant and you do not attach your IRB/EC approval to your application, proof of IRB/EC approval must be shown before funds are distributed by Sigma.
-IRB/EC approvals MUST be received by the funding date or no later than 2 months after the funding date, for the grant to be funded.
-Any awarded grant missing an IRB or Ethics Committee approval will be forfeited.
+- Please note: If your IRB/Research Ethics Committee approval is pending, you are still encouraged to apply.
+If you are awarded a grant and you do not attach your IRB/REC approval to your application, proof of IRB/REC approval must be shown before funds are distributed by Sigma.
+IRB/REC approvals MUST be received by the funding date or no later than 2 months after the funding date, for the grant to be funded.
+Any awarded grant missing an IRB or Research Ethics Committee approval will be forfeited.

 Frequently Asked Questions